ast-grep/ast-grep.github.io/website/guide/rule-config/composite-rule.md

 See the [playground link](/playground.html#eyJtb2RlIjoiQ29uZmlnIiwibGFuZyI6ImphdmFzY3JpcHQiLCJxdWVyeSI6ImNsYXNzIEEge1xuICAgIGdldCB0ZXN0KCkge31cbn0iLCJjb25maWciOiIjIENvbmZpZ3VyZSBSdWxlIGluIFlBTUxcbnJ1bGU6XG4gIGFsbDpcbiAgICAtIHBhdHRlcm46IHRoaXMuZm9vXG4gICAgLSBpbnNpZGU6XG4gICAgICAgIGFsbDpcbiAgICAgICAgICAtIHBhdHRlcm46XG4gICAgICAgICAgICAgIGNvbnRleHQ6IGNsYXNzIEEgeyBnZXQgJEdFVFRFUigpIHsgJCQkIH0gfVxuICAgICAgICAgICAgICBzZWxlY3RvcjogbWV0aG9kX2RlZmluaXRpb25cbiAgICAgICAgICAtIGluc2lkZTpcbiAgICAgICAgICAgICAgaW1tZWRpYXRlOiB0cnVlXG4gICAgICAgICAgICAgIGtpbmQ6IGNsYXNzX2JvZHlcbiAgICAgICAgc3RvcEJ5OlxuICAgICAgICAgIGFueTpcbiAgICAgICAgICAgIC0ga2luZDogb2JqZWN0XG4gICAgICAgICAgICAtIGtpbmQ6IGNsYXNzX2JvZHkiLCJzb3VyY2UiOiJjbGFzcyBBIHtcbiAgZ2V0IHRlc3QoKSB7XG4gICAgdGhpcy5mb29cbiAgICBsZXQgbm90VGhpcyA9IHtcbiAgICAgIGdldCB0ZXN0KCkge1xuICAgICAgICB0aGlzLmZvb1xuICAgICAgfVxuICAgIH1cbiAgfVxuICBub3RUaGlzKCkge1xuICAgIHRoaXMuZm9vXG4gIH1cbn1cbmNvbnN0IG5vdFRoaXMgPSB7XG4gIGdldCB0ZXN0KCkge1xuICAgIHRoaXMuZm9vXG4gIH1cbn0ifQ==).

-To avoid such nesting-hell code (remember [callback hell](http://callbackhell.com/)?), we can use extra field in the atomic rule to filter out certain nodes.
-An atomic rule can have `inside`, `has`, `follows` and `precedes` fields.
-Nodes that will be matched it must be surrounded by corresponding nodes specified by the relation.
-Put in another way, they are equivalent to having an `all` rule with two sub rules: one is the atomic rule and the other is the relational rule.
+To avoid such nesting-hell code (remember [callback hell](http://callbackhell.com/)?), we can use combine different rules as fields into one rule object.
+A rule object can have all the atomic/relational/composite rule fields because they have different names.
+A node will match the rule object if and only if all the rules in its fields match the node.
+Put in another way, they are equivalent to having an `all` rule with sub rules mentioned in fields.

 For example, consider this rule.